You’ve heard it, you’ve used it, the catchy, trendy term “Customer Success.” Type it into Google, and you’ll receive about a billion hits.

 Decide which customers earn a success plan.

-Of course you want every customer to be successful.
+Of course, you want every customer to be successful.
 If you are a relatively small organization or your target market consists of a very few customers, then having a plan for every customer is realistic.
 For example, if your total customer base will only be a few dozen companies, then it is vital that you have a customer success plan for each and every one.
 On the other hand, if your total customer base is thousands of companies, then you need a different approach to a customer success plan for each customer.

 In this situation, you are going to need to segment your customers.
 There are various ways companies approach customer segmentation.
 Some segment by profitability.
 Others by potential footprint expansion.
 Others by strategic value.
 There is no one right way: the important thing is to have a way.
 To develop a segmentation approach you need to know the following: